Dynamic flux surrogate-based partitioned methods for interface problems

 We refer to this test as the ``combination test.''
 The combination test is designed to examine how well a scheme can handle initial condition sets with varying degrees of smoothness.

-We pair both of these solutions with two different combinations of the diffusion coefficients in \eqref{eq:TP}.
+\paragraph{Material configurations} We pair both of these solutions with two different combinations of the diffusion coefficients in \eqref{eq:TP}.
 The first one is characterized by diffusion coefficients that are discontinuous along the interface, i.e., $\kappa_1\neq \kappa_2$.
 We refer to this case as the ``multi-material'' configuration of the model problem.
 The second combination uses the same diffusion coefficient in both subdomains, i.e., $\kappa_1=\kappa_2$, and is referred to as the ``single material'' configuration of \eqref{eq:TP}.

-We use the multi-material configuration of \eqref{eq:TP} to exercise the parametric version of the DMD-FS scheme defined in Algorithm \ref{parametric_fsdmd_algorithm}.
-The single material case will be used to compare and contrast the convergence of this scheme with that of the IVR(C) and IVR(L) methods.
-To that end we shall use the fixed parameter version of DMD-FS given in Algorithm \ref{fsdmd_algorithm}.
+We will use the multi-material configuration of \eqref{eq:TP} to exercise the parametric $\mu$DMD-FS scheme defined in Algorithm \ref{parametric_fsdmd_algorithm}.
+In particular, we examine the accuracy, efficiency and robustness of $\mu$DMD-FS by using different combinations of target parameters $\bm{\mu}$ and sampling sets $\mathcal{M}_m(\bm{\mu},r)$ in Algorithm \ref{parametric_fsdmd_algorithm}; see Figures \ref{fig:param-DMD-1}-\ref{fig:param-DMD-3}.
+The single material case will be used to compare and contrast the convergence of the data-driven partitioned scheme with that of the IVR(C) and IVR(L) methods.
+To that end we shall use the fixed parameter scheme DMD-FS given in Algorithm \ref{fsdmd_algorithm}.

-In all numerical studies below, we report the solution error of the IVR(C), IVR(L) and DMD-FS schemes relative to a ``benchmark'' solution computed by a monolithic discretization of \eqref{eq:TP} on the same mesh $\Omega^h$ that induces the subdomain and interface meshes for these schemes.
+\paragraph{Solution errors} In all numerical studies we report the solution error of the IVR(C), IVR(L) and DMD-FS schemes relative to a reference solution computed by a non-hybrid monolithic discretization of \eqref{eq:TP} on the same mesh $\Omega^h$ that induces the subdomain and interface meshes for these schemes.
 The errors are measured at the final time $T=2\pi$ after the initial condition has completed one full revolution.